Example: Splitting Files by pages using PagedSplitter

 <!-- image -->

 And that's it!
 Try to experiment which values are the best option for your use case.
-Thank you for reading! :)
+A full reference to this class is available on the API Reference.

 Complete script¶

-from splitter_mr.reader import DoclingReader, VanillaReader
+from splitter_mr.reader import DoclingReader #, VanillaReader, MarkItDownReader

 from splitter_mr.splitter import PagedSplitter